Surian MRT station: Exits and entrances

-The station has three entrances – Entrance A and Entrance B – situated on both sides of Persiaran Surian.
-Entrance B is also accessible from Jalan PJU 5/8 which runs parallel to Persiaran Surian.
-Entrance C connect with the Sunway Nexis Mall which is same side with Entrance B.
+The station has three entrances.
+Entrance A and Entrance B are situated on both sides of Persiaran Surian.
+Entrance B is also accessible from Jalan PJU 5/8, which runs parallel to Persiaran Surian.
+Entrance C connects with the Sunway Nexis Mall, which is on the same side as Entrance B.

-Another elevated pedestrian linkway has also been constructed to connect the station's Entrance A with Tropicana Gardens, a 17-acre mixed development by Tropicana Corporation Berhad, on the south side of Persiaran Surian.
+Another elevated pedestrian linkway has also been constructed to connect the station's Entrance A with IOI Mall Damansara (formerly known as Tropicana Gardens Mall), a 17-acre mixed development previously developed by Tropicana Corporation Berhad and currently owned by IOI Group, on the south side of Persiaran Surian.

 There are feeder bus stops, taxi lay-bys and also drop-off areas at both entrances along Persiaran Surian.